AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 ```

 Openbrush uses a specified storage key instead of the default one in the attribute [openbrush::upgradeable_storage](https://github.com/Supercolony-net/openbrush-contracts/blob/main/lang/macro/src/lib.rs#L447).
 It implements all [required traits](https://docs.openbrush.io/smart-contracts/upgradeable#suggestions-on-how-follow-the-rules) with specified storage key (storage key is a required input argument of the macro).
-To generate a unique key openbrush provides [openbrush::storage_unique_key!](https://docs.openbrush.io/smart-contracts/upgradeable#unique-storage-key) declarative macro that is base on the name of the struct and its file path.
-Let's add this to our struct and import required fields.
+To generate a unique key Openbrush provides [openbrush::storage_unique_key!](https://docs.openbrush.io/smart-contracts/upgradeable#unique-storage-key) declarative macro that is base on the name of the struct and its file path.
+Let's add this to our struct and import required fields:
 ```rust
 use ink_env::Hash;
 use ink_prelude::vec::Vec;